polyseam/platform-engineering/docs/cndi/README.md

 ## CNDI Templates and Use Cases

 CNDI comes with a variety of **pre-built templates** for common use cases.
-These templates are designed to be production-ready and can be easily customized to fit your needs.
+These Templates are designed to be production-ready and can be easily customized to fit your needs.
 Each template includes a complete stack of infrastructure, Kubernetes cluster, and applications, all defined in a single `cndi_config.yaml` file.
 This allows you to quickly spin up a fully functional environment with minimal effort, and when you need to make changes, you can do so by simply editing that same file and running `cndi overwrite`.

-Popular templates:
+Popular Templates:

 | Template                                                | Use Case                        |
 | ------------------------------------------------------- | ------------------------------- |